LogoLogoLogoLogoLogo

 Dear Art Department Community, We are pleased to a Dear Art Department Community,

-We are pleased to announce that this week’s talk in our Spring 2025 Artist Colloquium will be given by Gajin Fujita.
+We are pleased to announce that this week’s speaker in our Spring 2026 Arts Colloquium is artist James Gobel. @jamesgobel